agronholm/anyio/README.rst

 * Threads
 * Signal handling
 * Asynchronous file I/O
+* Subprocesses
-* Synchronization primitives (locks, conditions, events, semaphores, queues)
+* Inter-task synchronization and communication (locks, conditions, events, semaphores, object streams)
 * High level networking (TCP, UDP and UNIX sockets)

 You can even use it together with native libraries from your selected backend in applications.